Wed Apr 01 2026

 Introduction

-The FastComments Automatic Routing Transport System (FARTS) is our transport and service layer.
-FARTS help with congestion, routing traffic based on user location and potentially load in the future.
-It consists of several different systems, a geo-aware DNS layer, a DB proxy, DB replication, SSL cert management, reverse proxy, and CDN that uses an on-disk LRU cache to cache assets at the edge.
+The FastComments Automatic Routing Transport System (FARTS) serves as our transport and service layer.
+FARTS helps with congestion, routing traffic based on user location and potentially load in the future.
+It is composed of several different systems, a geo-aware DNS layer, a DB proxy, DB replication, SSL cert management, reverse proxy, and CDN that utilizes an on-disk LRU cache to store assets at the edge.

 Active-Active

-The latest version of FART contains a built-in proxy and replication layer for our database.
-This allows FastComments to be Active-Active with global write availability, which ensures our FARTS are eventually consistent.
+The latest version of FART includes a built-in proxy and replication layer for our database.
+This allows FastComments to operate in Active-Active mode with global write availability, ensuring our FARTS are eventually consistent.
 More details here.

-One approach we actually took early on was seeing if we could create an active-active fork of MongoDB.
-One of our engineers (Sloperators) was able to actually accomplish this with Opus 4.6, however, we decided the risk of doing this was higher than building our own isolated system.
+An approach we actually took early on was examining if we could create an active-active fork of MongoDB.
+One of our engineers (Sloperators) successfully accomplished this with Opus 4.6; however, we concluded that the risk involved was greater than building our own isolated system.

 Rust at Scale

 Part of the motivation for creating FART was to replace some existing services written in Java.
-After sitting on it for a while, we decided to consolidate these into one Rust service to lower runtime overhead.
+After considering it for a while, we decided to consolidate these into one Rust service to reduce runtime overhead.
 This was an acceptable tradeoff since we don't deploy FART often.
-FART is compiled with LTO, so we can really let it rip.
+FART is compiled with LTO, allowing us to achieve high performance.

-We had spent a lot of time trying to tune the old Java system with different GCs etc., and eventually just decided that async Rust + Mimalloc performed significantly better on the same hardware with much lower memory requirements, so switching was a no-brainer.
+We spent considerable time attempting to tune the old Java system with different garbage collectors, etc., and ultimately decided that async Rust + Mimalloc performed significantly better on the same hardware with much lower memory requirements, making the switch an easy decision.

-Rust turned out to be really great for network related code that uses shared heaps and locks.
-It is however not impervious to runtime issues.
-It's perhaps worth stating code written by LLMs in Rust is fairly prone to deadlocks, and a way around it is to design systems as easy to understand state machines, instead of just piles of async/await.
+Rust has proven to be excellent for network-related code that utilizes shared heaps and locks.
+However, it is not immune to runtime issues.
+It is worth noting that code written by LLMs in Rust is fairly susceptible to deadlocks, and a workaround is to design systems as easy-to-understand state machines, rather than mere collections of async/await.

 The FART Master

 Each deployment contains its own FART Master.
-The master is responsible for orchestrating crons, webhooks, and so on.
+The master is responsible for orchestrating crons, webhooks, and similar tasks.

 Customer Impact

 The FART system has been in production for about a year now.
-Only recently did we do the migration to the Active-Active deployment.
-There is some impact for reading your own writes across regions, which is covered in the above linked blog post and in the docs.
+Recently, we completed the migration to the Active-Active deployment.
+There is some impact when reading your own writes across regions, which is discussed in the linked blog post above and in the docs.

-FART works quietly in the background, though its presence is always felt.
-We hope that you find our systems are faster for your use cases (mostly user actions that result in changes in data will be faster in some regions).
+FART operates quietly in the background, though its effect is always noticeable.
+We hope that you find our systems are faster for your use cases (generally, user actions that result in changes in data will be faster in certain regions).

 Deployments

-Deployment uses the same global orchestration system we use for deploying the services themselves.
-The FART documentation recommends Sloperators never trust a deploy, always verify the payload before releasing.
+Deployment employs the same global orchestration system we use for deploying the services themselves.
+The FART documentation advises Sloperators to never trust a deploy and to always verify the payload before releasing.

 In Conclusion